6 Signage Design Principles You Need to Know

-3. Create Balance Between Text and Graphics + Think About Viewing Distance
+3. Create Balance Between Text and Graphics and Think About Viewing Distance

-There are somewhat complex equations that go into determining how readable your sign will be based on factors like viewing distance and height.
-If your sign is targeted toward people on foot vs. people driving or riding in passing vehicles, your calculations will be different, of course.
+There are somewhat complex equations that determine how readable your sign panels will be based on factors like viewing distance, height, if your sign is targeted toward people on foot vs. people driving or riding in passing vehicles, and more.

 Again, the United States Sign Council Foundation is an excellent resource for these guidelines.
 And our sign designers here at The H&H Group can also guide you on various rules around creating the most effective signs for your needs.